open-craft/problem-builder/doc/Dashboard.md

 * **`"images"`**: A list of image URLs, one per PB block, in the same order as the 'blocks' list (the list of `url_name`s described above).
 If the images you wish to use are on your computer, first upload them to the course's "Files and Uploads" page.
-You can then find the URL for each image listed on that page.
+You can then find the URL for each image listed on that page (use the "Studio" URL, not the "Web" URL).
-  Note that each URL must start with "http://" or "https://".
     * All images listed here will be layered on top of each other, and can be colorized, faded, etc. based on the average value of the student's choices for the corresponding group of MCQs.